Call for Speakers

 InSource Signature Events

-We are inviting the In-House Leader community to submit talks for our upcoming Fall Signature Events (September/October 2018, NY and LA).
+We are inviting In-House Creative Leaders to submit talks for our upcoming Fall Signature Event (September 2019 in New York City).

-We are looking for your insights and experience managing and leading an in-house creative team: If you think you have something great to talk about, tell us all about it and we will consider your entry.
-If you know someone who has something great to talk about, nominate them.
-And if you are interested in hearing about a particular topic, nominate the topic, and we can try and find a match.
+We are looking for your insights and experience managing and leading an in-house creative team: If you think you have something great to talk about, tell us about it so we can consider your entry.
+Or if you know someone who has something great to talk about, nominate them.

-While we generally like to hear anything related to examples of success managing an in-house creative team, this year we have a theme: Disruption.
+While we generally like to hear anything related to examples of success managing an in-house creative team, this year we have a theme: Professional Development.

 If you get selected as a speaker, here’s what you get:

 - Featured in our I Am In-House campaign.
 We’ll get your name, face, and profile up on our website and posted on social media, as well as in print.
-You’ll be joining several of your industry peers in having your profile as an in-house leader listed and promoted.
+You’ll be joining several of your industry peers in having your profile as an In-House Creative Leader listed and promoted.

 If your employer can cover your travel, we are happy to list them as an event sponsor.
 The money we save will be used to make the event more awesome.
 (You might see a pattern …)